libbitcoin/libbitcoin-build/README.md

 The build system has a dependency on [iMatix GSL](https://github.com/imatix/gsl).
 There are Linux/OSX and Visual Studio builds of GSL.
 There is also a Windows single file executable available for [download](https://github.com/imatix/gsl/releases/download/NuGet-4.1.0.1/gsl.exe).

-*Quick Start*
+### Quick Start

-This method has been tested on GNU/Linux only.
-It may help as a simple guide for other platforms.
+This accomplishes the same result as the [.travis.yml](https://github.com/libbitcoin/libbitcoin-build/blob/master/.travis.yml) and may be useful for local generation.

 ```
 # Create a top-level work_dir